We Are Workers’ Lawyers.

 The employer has a right to 30 days advance notice from the employee where practicable.
 The employer may also require an employee to submit certification from a health care provider to show the leave is due to the serious health condition of the employee or employee’s immediate family member.
 Failure to comply with these requirements may result in a delay in the start of FMLA leave.

-1. Foreseeable leave – planned medical treatment for a serious health condition or birth/placement of a child.
+1. Foreseeable leave – Planned medical treatment for a serious health condition or birth/placement of a child.
 Employee must provide 30 days notice if practicable.

-2. Intermittent leave – leave taken in separate blocks of time due to a single qualifying reason.
+2. Intermittent leave – Leave taken in separate blocks of time due to a single qualifying reason.
 Generally, there is no limit on the size of the increment of leave.
 Available under certain circumstances.
 Employer consent may be required depending on the reason for leave.

-3. Reduced leave schedule – leave schedule that reduces an employee’s usual number of working hours per week, or hours per day.
+3. Reduced leave schedule – Leave schedule that reduces an employee’s usual number of working hours per week, or hours per day.
 Available under certain circumstances; employer consent may be required.

 An employee generally has a right to return to the same position or an equivalent position with equivalent pay, benefits and working conditions at the conclusion of the leave.
 The taking of FMLA leave cannot result in the loss of any benefit accrued prior to the start of the leave.